ONSdigital/enterprise_metadata_model_updates/README.md

 - Version 1.5 will bring the model and dissemination domain profile to a stable position.
 This is due by Friday the 19th of June.
 - Instructions for updating the repository will allow EMM project members to contribute to this repository.
 - Version 2 will focus on incorporating the DORA (process phase) domain profile into the model.
+- As the model is formally adopted, changing it will have implications across the business.
+Updates will therefore slow down and begin to follow a more predictable cycle (the form this cycle will take is not yet decided)

 ## Contact